 4. House League Evaluations: The house league data is the least used criteria mainly because it's coming from 10-12 different sources at each level.
 We use it as an extra data point when comparing a couple players that might be on the bubble.
 We can use the coach grades for the bubble player against someone with more data points.

-Based on the level of talent, we decide how many teams we should have at each level (A, B, National).
+Based on the level of talent, we decide how many teams we should have at each level (A, B, C).
 If there are 20 A level players, we'll probably have 2 teams and look for the 2-4 best B level players to round out the teams.
 If there are 14 A level players, we'll pick 2 to lead the B level rather than dilute the A level too much.

 The main takeaway is that we have a good group of people with no ties to a specific age group trying to put kids in a position where they have an opportunity to succeed.
 The data points are honest and come from multiple sources, the selection committee is made up of people who know baseball, and there are enough checks and balances to make sure that players don't end up at a level where they don't belong.
 Our goals continue to be to develop players for high school baseball and to promote community.